🚀

 }

-extension Array: RawRepresentable where Element: Codable {
+extension Array: @retroactive RawRepresentable where Element: Codable {

 public init?(rawValue: String) {